-Disclaimer: They warn you on the tour that some of the things you’ll see and hear on the tour may change (and potentially ruin) part of the magic of the Disney World experience.
-So out of respect to the magic and/or any future tour goers, I am going to intentionally leave out the specific content that was shared.
+Disclaimer: They warn you on the Keys to the Kingdom tour that some of the things you’ll see and hear on the tour may change (and potentially ruin) part of the magic of the Disney World experience.
+So out of respect to the magic and/or any future tour goers, we are going to intentionally leave out the specific content that was shared.

 Starting “On Stage” (The park as you know it)

 When people think of the Keys to the Kingdom tour, they usually think of seeing behind the scenes.
 But really, the "on stage" aspect of the tour is amazing.
 We started outside Town Square Theater where we were introduced to the concept of the Four Keys to a Great Guest Experience: Safety, Courtesy, Show, Efficiency.
 These continued to come up the rest of the day as features were pointed out, and we tour-goers would say dutifully, “Safety!”